Hopefully there’s a few new followers to the page, first of all welcome, I hope we do well and make some good money this year.

 Most important thing is to follow a staking plan – We recommend points as a stake instead of actual £ values.
 This is because everyone has a different budget.
 There’s no point us suggesting £10 bets if you’ve only got £10 for the week; Start with 100 points, divide your bank by that (£100 would be £1 per point) – I think the most we staked in any one week last year was around 30 points.
 Then if we have a bad week you have bank remaining for the MNF, TNF (Monday/Thursday night football) and following weekend matches.
 We had some bad weekends last year, but more often than not some very good ones.
 The key is long term profit and making sure you don’t risk more than you can afford.
 With that out of the way, lets look into what we usually bet on.

 We will always be honest.
-If it’s been a shit week we’ll admit to it, if we win we won’t BOOM it all over twitter (well maybe if it’s a 55/1 winner…) You can find our profit/loss spreadsheet on the menu bar, and my review of last years bets are also available on the Bets tab.
-Review of last year
+If it’s been a shit week we’ll admit to it, if we win we won’t BOOM it all over twitter (well maybe if it’s a 55/1 winner…) You can find my profit/loss spreadsheet on the menu bar

 Our weekend tips are generally released on the Sunday morning of the games – Monday and Thursday night previews will be around 1800, sometimes a little later depending on how busy life keeps me – Also on Mondays I’m planning on having a look at the following weeks matches as there’s usually some good value there.
-Importantly, Follow @TouchdownTips on twitter and keep an eye out on Saturdays as you can usually find some good prices on TD scorers before they get wind of news and change the markets accordingly! – Side note here.
+Importantly, Follow @TouchdownTips on twitter and keep an eye out on Saturday evenings as you can usually find some good prices on TD scorers before they get wind of news and change the markets accordingly! – Side note here.
 NFL books in the UK are pretty small so prices change quite quickly if there’s money on something.
 So you need to be quick to get the prices I put up. – So make sure you join the telegram group to get notifications – https://t.me/TDtips

 The standard markets for NFL games are Moneyline, Point spread and Totals.